-Under that generous standard, "a legislative choice is not subject to courtroom fact-finding and may be based on rational speculation unsupported by evidence or empirical data."
-FCC v.
-Beach Commc'ns, 508 U.S. 307, 315 (1993) (citations omitted).
-Moreover, "[n]othing in the Constitution requires [Indiana] to accept as truth the most advanced and sophisticated [scientific] opinion."
+to accept as truth the most advanced and sophisticated [scientific] opinion."
 Alberts v.
 California, 354 U.S. 475, 501 (1957) (Harlan, J., concurring in the result).
-The Fourteenth Amendment poses no limitation on State lawmaking "simply because there is no conclusive evidence or empirical data."
-Paris Adult Theatre I v.
-Slaton, 413 U.S. 49, 63 (1973).
 And, of course, States may protect values "spiritual as well as physical, aesthetic as well as monetary."
 Berman v.
 Parker, 348 U.S. 26, 33 (1954).
-Well-founded judgments that society needs husband-wife marriage and the security it gives children furnish a "reasonably conceivable state of facts that could provide a rational basis" for distinguishing between opposite-sex and same-sex couples.
-Beach Commc'ns, 508 U.S. at 313.
+Well-founded judgments, grounded in millennia of human experience, that society needs husband-wife marriage and the security it gives children furnish a "reasonably conceivable state of facts that could provide a rational basis" for distinguishing between opposite-sex and same-sex couples.
+Beach Comme'ns, 508 U.S. at 313.